-104. More detailed criteria can be added, relevant to the problem to be addressed.
+107. More detailed criteria can be added, relevant to the problem to be addressed.
 The quality of reporting is important, particularly information on exposure and concentration-effect relationships, to bridge the gap between toxicology and epidemiology studies.
-The aim is to select the most appropriate and highest quality studies to use in the assessment.
+The aim is to select those studies that are relevant and of suitable quality to use in the assessment.

-105. The ability of a study to predict adverse human health effects, particularly in establishing a plausible causal relationship, is critical.
+108. The ability of a study to predict adverse human health effects, particularly in establishing a plausible causal relationship, is critical.
 As in vitro studies become more widely used, conclusions on chemical safety can sometimes be obtained by integrating data from multiple sources (IATA).
 When considering the conclusions of non-validated, non-standard studies it is important to assess the quality of the evidence, especially if a test system is far removed from human.
 A QIVIVE is a means of assessing relevance to humans.
 PBPK modelling may provide a means of bridging the gap.

-106. The assessment should be iterative and flexible, as the nature of the problem becomes better defined.
+109. The assessment should be iterative and flexible, as the nature of the problem becomes better defined.
 Useful, structured frameworks are available as a guide, and may be used appropriately alongside scientific/expert judgement.
 A prescriptive checklist or scoring approach is not recommended.
 The decision-making process should be robust, transparent, evidence-based, defensible and documented and, importantly, it should be easy to use.